AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_controller_config.html.markdown

 The following arguments are supported:

+### Security Options
-* `sg_management_account_name` - (Optional) Cloud account name of user.
+* `sg_management_account_name` - (Optional) Select the [primary access account](https://docs.aviatrix.com/HowTos/aviatrix_account.html#setup-primary-access-account-for-aws-cloud).
-* `http_access` - (Optional) Switch for http access.
+* `security_group_management` - (Optional) Enable to allow Controller to automatically manage inbound rules from gateways.
 Valid values: true, false.
 Default value: false.
-* `fqdn_exception_rule` - (Optional) A system-wide mode.
-Valida values: true, false.
-Defaultvalue: true.
-* `security_group_management` - (Optional) Used to manage the Controller instance’s inbound rules from gateways.
+* `http_access` - (Optional) Switch for HTTP access.
 Valid values: true, false.
 Default value: false.
-* `target_version` - (Optional) The release version number to which the controller will be upgraded to.
-If not specified, controller will not be upgraded.
-If set to "latest", controller will be upgraded to the latest release.
-Please look at https://docs.aviatrix.com/HowTos/inline_upgrade.html for more information.
-* `backup_configuration` - (Optional) Switch to enable/disable controller cloudn backup config.
+* `fqdn_exception_rule` - (Optional) Enable/disable packets without an SNI field to pass through gateway(s).
 Valid values: true, false.
+Default value: true.
+For more information on this setting, please see [here](https://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html#exception-rule)

+### Backup
+* `backup_configuration` - (Optional) Switch to enable/disable controller CloudN backup config.
+Valid values: true, false.
 Default value: false.
 * `backup_cloud_type` - (Optional) Type of cloud service provider, requires an integer value.
 Use 1 for AWS.
-* `backup_account_name` - (Optional) This parameter represents the name of a Cloud-Account in Aviatrix controller.
+* `backup_account_name` - (Optional) Name of the cloud account in the Aviatrix controller.
 * `backup_bucket_name` - (Optional) S3 Bucket Name for AWS.
-* `multiple_backups` - (Optional) Switch to enable the controller to backup up to a maximum of 3 rotating backups.
+* `multiple_backups` - (Optional) Switch to enable the Controller to backup up to a maximum of 3 rotating backups.
 Valid values: true, false.
 Default value: false.

+### Misc.
+* `target_version` - (Optional) The release version number to which the controller will be upgraded to.
+If not specified, controller will not be upgraded.
+If set to "latest", controller will be upgraded to the latest release.
+Please see the [Controller upgrade guide](https://docs.aviatrix.com/HowTos/inline_upgrade.html) for more information.

 ## Attribute Reference